Standards of Practice

 3. The absence of insulation in unfinished spaces at conditioned surfaces including proper baffles where ventilation is required.

 4. Windows with broken or cracked glass, obvious signs of failed seals in dual paned windows, inoperable locks or latches or defective balance springs or operating mechanisms.

 5. Conditions that, in the opinion of the inspector, require professional engineering services or additional professional engineer evaluation to determine structural adequacy of a component, or to design appropriate repairs for deficiencies.

 A. Enter or traverse any under-floor crawl space or attic, if in the opinion of the inspector:

 2. Inadequate clearance exists to allow entering or traversing.

-3. The potential exists to cause damage to ductwork or stored items.
+3. The potential exists to cause damage to ductwork, electrical components, or stored items.

 B. Open or operate any windows or doors that are permanently or temporarily secured by mechanical means, are painted shut, or are blocked by stored items.

 C. Provide any engineering service or architectural service.